Delvison/idea/docs/php.md

 To upload the files to the server, you can use scp with the following command:

     scp -i my_pem.pem file_to_send some_username@some_server:/directory_in_server

+#Connecting PHP to MySQL Database#

+PHP contains builtin functionality to interface with MySQL.
+Of course, you must first ensure that you have MySQL running on your machine and that a database exist.
+[This link](http://webcheatsheet.com/php/connect_mysql_database.php) contains some great example on how to interface with an existing database.